Quantum K-theory of Incidence Varieties: Introduction

-Identity \eqn{qclassical} allows us to compute \(K\)-theoretic Gromov-Witten invariants and derive the following Chevalley formula for the equivariant quantum \(K\)-theory ring of \(X\).
-By \cite[Section 5.3]{qkchev}, this formula uniquely determines the ring struture.
-Setting \(q=0\) recovers Lenart and Postnikov's Chevalley formula for equivariant ordinary \(K\)-theory \cite{LP} (see also \cite{knutson2017schubert} for a Littlewood-Richardson rule for the equivariant ordinary \(K\)-theory ring of two-step flag varieties). \begin{thm}[\(\doteq\) \Theorem{qkTchev}] In \({QK_T(X)}\), for \([i,j]\in {W^P}\), the quantum multiplication by divisor classes is given by
+Identity \eqn{qclassical} allows us to compute \(K\)-theoretic Gromov--Witten invariants and derive the following Chevalley formula for the equivariant quantum \(K\)-theory ring of \(X\).
+By \cite{qkchev}*{Section 5.3}, this formula uniquely determines the ring struture.
+Setting \(q=0\) recovers Lenart and Postnikov's Chevalley formula for equivariant ordinary \(K\)-theory \cite{LP} (see also \cite{knutson2017schubert} for a Littlewood--Richardson rule for the equivariant ordinary \(K\)-theory ring of two-step flag varieties). \begin{thm}[\(\doteq\) \Theorem{qkTchev}] In \({QK_T(X)}\), for \([i,j]\in {W^P}\), the quantum multiplication by divisor classes is given by

 \end{thm} A Chevalley formula for the equivariant quantum \(K\)-theory ring of the complete flag variety \(G/B\) has been proved by Lenart, Naito, and Sagaki \cite{lenart}.
 Kato has established a ring homomorphism from the equivariant quantum \(K\)-theory ring of \(G/B\) to that of \(G/P\) \cite{kato}. \Theorem{chev} can also be proved by combining these results and working out the cancellations combinatorially.
 This approach is taken by Kouno, Lenart, Naito, and Sagaki in \cite{kouno2021}, where they prove Chevalley formulas for the equivariant quantum \(K\)-theory ring of Grassmannians of type \(A\) and \(C\).\footnote{The paper \cite{kouno2021} was updated to also include Chevalley formulas for two-step flag varieties of type \(A\).}